-MDS Law Ltd is a limited company registered in England and Wales under number 07889163.
-It is a law firm authorised and regulated by the Solicitors Regulation Authority (“SRA”) of England and Wales under number 568685 and VAT number 815 6714 24.
+MDS Law Holdings Ltd is a limited company registered in England and Wales under number 12570685.
+It is a law firm authorised and regulated by the Solicitors Regulation Authority (“SRA”) of England and Wales under number 806673.

-MDS Law Ltd is not authorised by the Financial Services Authority (FSA).
+MDS Law Holdings Ltd is not authorised by the Financial Conduct Authority (FCA).

-Moosa-Duke Solicitors is a trading name of MDS Law Ltd.
+Moosa-Duke Solicitors is a trading name of MDS Law Holdings Ltd.

 If you have any questions or queries regarding this Policy, please contact firstname.lastname@example.org.
 We will do our best to deal with your questions or queries as soon as possible.

 We may update this Policy at any time without notice.
 Updates will be marked with a new edition number and dated accordingly.
 You agree to review this Policy regularly and to be bound by the Policy as it appears on our website.

 Moosa-Duke Solicitors is subject to UK and European privacy legislation and the General Data Protection Regulation (GDPR), which regulate the use of individuals’ personal information.
 This legislation imposes specific requirements on Moosa-Duke Solicitors.
 All personal information supplied by you to us online via the website, by telephone, or in person will be protected by us in accordance with current applicable privacy legislation and the terms of this Policy.

 It is not necessary for you to provide us with any personal information in order for you to access the general information sections of the website.
 However, if you wish to benefit from any of the online services that we offer via the website and/or to register with us, you will need to provide us with certain personal information such as your name and contact details including your e-mail address.